Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Extracting form factors from ground state matrix elements

 Exploiting the cubic symmetry under spatial rotations, we construct two averages over equivalent three-point correlators before doing fits to get the ground-state matrix elements: over $ \Re ({ C}_{1}^{\rm 3pt})$ and $\Re ({ C}_{2}^{\rm 3pt})$ for $G_M(Q^2)$ and over $ \Im ({ C}_{1}^{\rm 3pt})$, $ \Im ({ C}_{2}^{\rm 3pt})$ and $ \Im ({ C}_{3}^{\rm 3pt})$ for $G_E(Q^2)$.
 We label these form factors as $ G_M^{V_i}$ and $ G_E^{V_i}$.
 Together with $ G_E^{V_4}$ extracted from Eq.~\eqref{eq:GE4}, they constitute the three form factors analyzed.
 Each is obtained from a distinct correlation function, and it is important to note that the discretization artifacts and the excited-state contaminations in these can be very different.

 We remind the reader that these ratios are used only to plot the data.
 Our results are obtained by making $n$-state fits to the correlation functions themselves.
 In making these fits we attempt to balance statistical and systematic uncertainties.
-Data at smaller $\tau$ have smaller statistical errors but larger ESC.
-Also, data close to the source and the sink have larger ESC.
-Therefore, for each $\tau$ we neglect data on $t_{\rm skip}$ time slices at either end, and make fits to data with the largest $\tau$ values that have statistically precise data.
-By skipping the same number of points, $t_{\rm skip}$, at all $\tau$ we increase the weight of the larger $\tau$ data to partially compensate for the larger weight given to the lower error points at smaller $\tau$. \looseness-1
+Data at smaller $\tau$ have smaller statistical errors but larger ESC because a larger number of states contribute.
+Similarly, data close to the source and the sink have larger ESC.
+Therefore, for each $\tau$ we neglect data on $t_{\rm skip}$ time slices at either end, and we make fits to data with the largest $\tau$ values that have statistically precise data.
+By skipping the same number of points, $t_{\rm skip}$, at all $\tau$ fit, we increase the weight of the larger $\tau$ data to partially compensate for the larger statistical weight given to the lower error points at smaller $\tau$. \looseness-1